 The next day the same pastor who picked us up the day before took us on our first full day of touring Alaska.
 The breathtaking drive, surrounded by the awe-inspiring mountains, took us to ice covered parking lots, turquoise colored rivers, frozen lakes, black rivers, black-sand covered beaches, and dinner.

-February 9th the youth pastor, from the church Dad would be speaking at, took us on another tour.
+On February ninth the youth pastor from the church Dad would be speaking at took us on another tour.
 Our first stop was the local dumpster.
 Yep.
 Do you know what we found there?
-More than 15 Bald Eagles perched in nearby trees on the look out for they’re next meal.
-The rest of the day consisted of more ice covered parking lots, frozen rivers, mountains, bays, rock covered shores, a moose sighting, and the achievement of driving to North America’s most “Westerly Highway Point”.
+More than 15 Bald Eagles perched in nearby trees on the lookout for their next meal.
+The rest of the day consisted of more ice covered parking lots, frozen rivers, mountains, bays, rock-covered shores, a moose sighting, and the achievement of driving to North America’s most “Westerly Highway Point.”

-The day after we spent at “the cabin”.
-My siblings and I “suited up” and went out to explore the beds of the creek down the hill from “the cabin” along with the partially frozen over Kenai River.
-Across the creek we worked hard to build a bridge because one risked missing the opposite bank if one dared to jump across the creek and the only one who dared to jump across, and continually succeeded, was Haydn.
+The day after was spent at “the cabin.”
+My siblings and I suited up and went out to explore the beds of the creek down the hill from “the cabin” along with the partially frozen over Kenai River.
+Across the creek, we worked hard to build a bridge because one risked missing the opposite bank if one dared to jump across the stream, and the only one brave enough to jump across (and continually succeed) was Haydn.
 So, a bridge we made.
-We explored the edge of the Kenai River and had an unofficial photo shoot before heading back across the minefield (a field of wheat leveled out by snow).
+My siblings and I explored the edge of the Kenai River and had an unofficial photo shoot before heading back across the minefield (a field of wheat leveled out by snow).

 The next few days were spent at “the cabin” or the surrounding area as Dad worked and I caught up on schoolwork.
-On the 14th my Dad spoke at Soldotna Bible Church’s Valentine’s Day conference and afterward we met up with the church staff for pizza.
+On the 14th my Dad spoke at Soldotna Bible Church’s Valentine’s Day conference.
+Afterward, we met up with the church staff for pizza.
 Dad also spoke the next morning during the church service.
-That afternoon, an hour before we were due to be at the airport, we took up a last minute offer and we’re able to ride a snow mobile.
-I personally think it was a little nerve-wracking because the lake did not freeze smoothly and the driver (who shall remain unnamed) was driving really fast.
+That afternoon (an hour before we were due to be at the airport), we accepted a last-minute offer to ride a snowmobile.
+I personally think it was a little nerve-wracking since the lake did not freeze smoothly and the driver (who shall remain unnamed) was driving really fast.

 The trip home went by fairly smooth (besides the fact that no one slept) and we were thankful to God for that.
-My family and I very much enjoyed this trip and hope that we can maybe return to Alaska some day in the future.
+My family and I very much enjoyed this trip and hope that we will return to Alaska someday in the future.